jdonaldson/vaxe/README.md

 Vaxe will work fine on its own, but it is designed to integrate cleanly with a number of other bundles and plugins.
-Once again, it is recommended to use pathogen or vundle to manage installation and updates.
+Once again, it is recommended to use pathogen, vundle, or vam to manage installation and updates.

 ## Powerline